Information Aggregation with AI Agents: Experimental Design

 Our experimental design focused on six dimensions.
 The first was the information and payoff structure that was presented to the traders.
 We considered four structures (t3s111y2, t3s110, t3s111, t3s111o2ye2) that are successively more complex, as we explain in Section \ref{sec:information and payoffs}.
 The second dimension specified the number of trading rounds: three, six and nine.
 Given that there are three traders in all markets, each AI agent trades once if there are three rounds, twice with six rounds and three with nine rounds.
 The order of trading is always fixed, so trader 1 trades first, then trader 2 and trader 3.
 The third dimension related to whether we prompted the AI agents to be myopic, so that they are instructed to maximise the current round's payoff, or strategic, so that they maximise the sum of payoffs from all rounds where they trade.
 In principle, they are able to carry out a strategy across rounds as they can post a private message to their future self.

 The fourth dimension was whether public comments were allowed in the market, so that traders can communicate their private information.
 The fifth dimension related to the initial price of Yes, set by the uninformed market maker: we implemented three initial prices, 0.3, 0.5, and 0.7.
 Recall that the true value of Yes is either 0 or 1.
 Running this first wave, 4x3x2x2x3 experimental design, generated results that we included in the last, ``Experiment Disclosure'' treatment.
 In this treatment, AI agents were informed about the qualitative results of the first wave, before trading.
+Note that the disclosure wave was necessarily run after the first wave had concluded, so it is a sequential, later-wave treatment rather than a contemporaneously randomized factor; we discuss the implications for interpretation in Section \ref{sec:information provision}.
 In summary, we applied a 4x3x2x2x3x2 experimental design to examine the impact on information aggregation of the difficulty in reasoning about the private information of others, the initial price, the length of trading, the communication, the information provision, and explicitly prompting traders to be strategic or myopic.